LEAVE IT BETTER THAN YOU FOUND IT™

-We're empowering the next generation of Park Champions to preserve the parks we love and leave it better than we found it.
+We're empowering the next generation of Park Champions to preserve the parks we love.

 National parks are loved by millions, but they can’t be taken for granted.
-More visitors, less funding, and a changing climate mean that our wildlands are under pressure and we need to help.
+More visitors, less funding, and a changing climate means that our wildlands are under pressure and we need to help.

 2014 - Parks Project is born

 - During our time volunteering in the Santa Monica Mountains, we learned that environmental damage and a lack of funding had brought our parklands to the brink of crisis.

 - Like in any tough situation, we decided to look for the helpers.
 What we found were unique projects that needed funding, tireless volunteers that needed support, and a global community of nature-lovers just waiting for a call to action.
 Out of our love for the Parks and our desire to see them flourish, Parks Project was born.

 2015 - Parks Project gets rolling